 What is Mastery?

 Mastery is attained when an individual gains a high level of proficiency and depth of understanding in a discipline.
-Mastery is Bruce Lee kicking ass with two nun chucks.
+Mastery is Bruce Lee kicking ass with two nunchucks.
 Mastery is Isaac Newton developing the foundation of modern calculus.
-You know how Michael Phelps won a total of 18 gold medals at the Olympics?
+Michael Phelps has won a total of 28 Olympic medals, 3 of these being gold.
 That is the quintessence of Mastery.

 The Path Of Mastery